Oxygen equipment & accessories

 If you have Medicare and use oxygen, you’ll rent oxygen equipment from a supplier for 36 months.
 After 36 months, your supplier must continue to provide oxygen equipment and related supplies for an additional 24 months.
 Your supplier must provide equipment and supplies for up to a total of 5 years, as long as you have a medical need for oxygen.

-The monthly rental payments to the supplier cover not only your oxygen equipment, but also any supplies and accessories like:
+The monthly rental payments to the supplier cover not only your oxygen equipment, but also any oxygen accessories and services like:

 - Tubing or a mouthpiece